From the Field

 What’s World Vision doing to help people affected by the war in Ukraine?

-Since the onset of the conflict, World Vision has continuously supported the most vulnerable people with life-saving aid, shelter, child protection, and other essentials, bringing our global expertise in partnering to respond to the Ukraine crisis.
+Since the onset of the conflict, World Vision has consistently delivered lifesaving aid, shelter, child protection services, and other essentials to support the most vulnerable people.
+We are bringing our global expertise and local partnerships to respond to the war in Ukraine and throughout impacted regions.

-Operating across every administrative region, known as oblasts, in Ukraine, World Vision collaborates with trusted local and international partners — including the WFP and UNICEF — to assist conflict-affected communities.
+Operating across every administrative region, known as oblasts, in Ukraine, World Vision collaborates with trusted local and international partners — including the WFP and UNICEF — to assist communities affected by the war.
 We’ve also implemented a cash assistance program managed by partners in Ukraine, Romania, Moldova, and Georgia.

 BACK TO QUESTIONS